 In the third stanza, the speaker turns to another creature that has been impacted by the cutting down of the poplars in the field.
-He mentions “The blackbird” which has “fled” the poplar field for some other “retreat” which is now more hospitable.
+He mentions “The blackbird” which has “fled” the poplar field for some other “retreat” that is now more hospitable.
 “He,” referring to the bird, is looking for somewhere that can “screen” him from the heat.

 There is no forest to protect the animals from the sun, nor from greater dangers.
 Everyone, including the speaker, is newly exposed.
 The blackbird is seeking out a new sanctuary where he can sing his “ditty.”
 It no longer echoes around the “scene” that the narrator remembers.